| Title: | The Exterior Calculus |

 then

-The entry in square brackets is given by grad()
+The entry in square brackets is given by grad().
+See the

 examples for appropriate R idiom.